 Researchers have found that female short-nosed fruit bats perform oral sex on their mates to prolong the act; male Indian flying foxes do the same thing to females.

-The mothers and pups stay in groups, separate from the males.
-The other mothers help take care of the pup until it is old enough to care for itself.
+The mothers and pups stay in groups separate from the males.
+Mothers will help take care of other pups until the pups are old enough to care for themselves.

 Bulmer's fruit bat is the world's most endangered bat.
-It is only found in one cave in Papua New Guinea.
-According to the Red List, there are only around 160 individuals left in this colony.
+It's only found in one cave in Papua New Guinea.
+According to the Red List, there are only around 137 to 160 individuals left.